Progressive-Learning-Platform/progressive-learning-platform.github.io/implementation.md

 The interrupt controller marshals the interrupt behavior of the PLP system.

-The user uses the two registers in the interrupt controller, mask and status, along with the interrupt registers, $i0 and $i1, to control all interrupt behavior.
+The user uses the two registers in the interrupt controller, mask and status, along with the interrupt registers, $iv and $ir, to control all interrupt behavior.
+Along with this we have $i0 and $i1 as temporary registers which can be used inside your interrupt service routine.

-Before enabling interrupts, the user must supply a pointer to the interrupt vector in register $i0.
+Before enabling interrupts, the user must supply a pointer to the interrupt vector in register $iv.

 <pre><code class="language-plp">
 main:
-  li $i0, isr # put a pointer to our isr in $i0
+  li $iv, isr # put a pointer to our isr in $iv

 isr: ...
 </code></pre>